vkvasan944/Sales-Data-Dashboard/README.md

 The most bought product is the AAA Batteries (4-pack) which sold about 31k quantities, while the product that sold the least number of units is LG Dryer with a total of 646 quantities sold.

-## What is the Order performance per City?

-@

-The top performing City is San Francisco with a total of 45k orders which is 24% of the total orders received, while the least performing City is Austin with a total of 10k orders which is 5.33% of the total orders received.

-## When is the peak period of the day?

-@

-Revenue peak at 7pm everyday with a total of $2.4M revenue generated and is lowest at 3am everyday.

 # Visualization